-Overall: (1) To encourage intellectual awareness of the contextualised work life of criminal justice-related professionals; (2) to understand the potential for criminology to impact on those professions; (3) to enhance student employability through the development of transferable skills; and (4) to create and maintain links with local criminal justice employers.
+The unit aims to (1) encourage intellectual awareness of the issues involved in criminal justice-related professions; (2) explore the potential of criminology to impact on those professions; and (3) enhance student employability through the development of marketable skills.

 Teaching and learning methods